To further our series for self-defense for women we have been adding new lessons to our site as well as on our sister YouTube channel Enter Tai Chi.

 Remember it’s not about sequences and moves, it’s about learning how to control the energy.

-Once you understand the principles of controlling energy and working with it vs. against it, the scenario no longer matter.
+Once you understand the principles of controlling energy and working with it vs. against it, the scenario no longer matters.

-Like I say in all of our women’s self defense techniques, obviously these moves can be executed by a man as well.
-As a matter of fact in all that we teach, your size, age, strength and gender simply do not matter.
+Like I say in all of our self defense for women techniques these moves can be executed by a man as well.
+As a matter of fact, in all that we teach, your size, age, strength, and gender simply do not matter.